-What makes Scottish education exceptional – primary education in particular – is that it has remained in Scottish hands for 307 years despite the creeping centralisation that has become the staple criticism against successive Westminster governments.
+What makes Scottish education exceptional is that it has remained in Scottish hands for more than 300 years despite the creeping centralisation that has become the staple criticism against successive Westminster governments.
 Scotland only began receiving primary education funding from Westminster from the early nineteenth century onwards, and even after that Scots always controlled the system in its various incarnations.

 The Scottish Office (later succeeded by the Scotland Office after 1999) once administered most of the portfolios now devolved to the Scottish Parliament and those pooled functions, such as defence, were controlled directly by their respective UK Government departments.
 The two make for very different stories when weighing responsibility for the successes and failures of the Union.

-For more than a hundred years thereafter, the UK Government operated as a ‘night-watchman’ state in Scotland.
-The original position of Scottish Secretary was abolished in 1746 after the Jacobite rising of 1745 and matters pertaining to Scotland became the responsibility of both the Lord Advocate and the Home Secretary who was appointed to ‘look after’ Scotland in 1828.
+For more than a hundred years after that, the UK Government operated as a ‘night-watchman’ state in Scotland.
+The original position of Scottish Secretary was abolished in 1746 after the Jacobite rising of 1745 and matters about Scotland became the responsibility of both the Lord Advocate and the Home Secretary who was appointed to ‘look after’ Scotland in 1828.
 Scotland held autonomy by the stark absence of legislation pertaining to it.

-Only in the nineteenth century did the UK Government adopt a more interventionist strategy to modernise and improve the quality of life in Scotland.
+Only in the nineteenth century did the British state adopt a more interventionist strategy to modernise and improve the quality of life in Scotland.
 Various boards across Scotland arose to govern issues such as public health, poor law relief, roads, education, hospitals and town planning.
 They were run from Scotland and staffed not by professional Westminster civil servants but by experts and individuals drawn from Scotland.

-From 1830 the UK Government began to fund school buildings with grants and from 1846 it was funding schools by direct sponsorship – the funding increased throughout the nineteenth century.
+From 1830 the UK Government began to fund school buildings with grants, and from 1846 it was funding schools by direct sponsorship – the funding increased throughout the nineteenth century.
 As historian Tom Devine notes “the contributing role of the state, even before 1872, in the improvement of literacy should not be underestimated.”
-As early as 1833, capital grants were available from Westminster for those schools that accepted school inspections, that followed an improved curriculum and that recruited state certified teachers.
+As early as 1833, capital grants were available from Westminster for those schools that accepted school inspections, which followed an improved curriculum and that recruited state-certified teachers.

-By 1846 pupils over the age of 13 that taught at their schools while studying would be eligible for state subsidised scholarships for undertaking professional teacher training and by 1855, again by virtue of significant central funding, Scotland boasted some of the highest levels of literacy in Europe with 89 percent for men compared to 70 percent in England and Wales and 77 percent to 70 percent for women.
+By 1846, pupils over the age of 13 that taught at their schools while studying would be eligible for state subsidised scholarships for undertaking professional teacher training.
+By 1855, again by significant central funding, Scotland boasted some of the highest levels of literacy in Europe with 89 percent of men and 70 percent of women compared to 77 percent for men 70 percent for women in England and Wales respectively.

 Previously in 1869, Scottish MPs had asked Gladstone to restore the position of Scottish Secretary to take responsibility for the boards.
-When the Secretary for Scotland Act did come in 1885, the most long lasting constitutional impact of the 1872 Act had been for it to begin the process of centralising Scottish functions.
-The Scotch Education Department eventually came under the responsibilities of the Scottish Office established in 1885 and in 1918 the department was moved to Edinburgh.
-The name was changed to the Scottish Education Department.
+When the Secretary for Scotland Act did come in 1885, the most long-lasting constitutional impact of the 1872 Act had been for it to begin the process of centralising Scottish functions.
+The Scotch Education Department eventually came under the responsibilities of the Scottish Office established in 1885, and in 1918 the department moved to Edinburgh.
+The name changed to the Scottish Education Department.

 Even as recently in the years leading to the 1998 Scotland Act, Scottish devolution operated in all but name.
-Scotland’s educational system was largely autonomous from the rest of the UK with its own curriculum, examinations and legislative framework managed through the Scottish Office until 1999 when the old framework passed into the hands of new Scottish Executive.
-Department names, ministers, and of course, governments have changed hands in the 15 years since, but the constitutional framework has remained statically with the Scottish Parliament.
+Scotland’s educational system was mostly autonomous from the rest of the UK with its own curriculum, examinations and legislative framework managed through the Scottish Office until 1999 when the old structure passed into the hands of new Scottish Executive.
+Department names, ministers, and of course, governments have changed hands in subsequent years, but the constitutional framework has remained statically within the Scottish Parliament.

-The narrative of the referendum debate is focused on the future, not the past.
-But many of constitutional arrangements being proposed by both campaigns have existed in one form or another since 1707.
-Education is but one of several policy areas like law or local government where a high degree of ‘self-rule’ or night-watchmen independence was coupled with a ‘Union dividend’ – what we would call devolution today.
+Education is but one of several policy areas like law or local government where a high degree of ‘self-rule’ or ‘night-watchmen’ self-sufficiency operated in tandem with a ‘Union dividend’ – what we would call devolution today.

-Both campaigns are presenting visions for a better Scotland, but the electorate should benefit from a greater understanding of how Scotland has been governed before to fully appreciate the implications of their vote.
-If nothing else, the complex intertwinement of Scotland in the UK has, as with education, created a national identity and history that cannot be taken out of its historical context when assessing the successes, or failures, of the Union.
+If nothing else, the complex intertwinement of Scotland in the UK has, as with education, created a national identity and history that cannot be taken out of its historical context when assessing the successes, or failures, of Scotland within the United Kingdom.

-McIntyre said: “In Scotland, you can have either Scottish education or an education which is a poor imitation and copy of the English product.”
+McIntyre added that: “In Scotland, you can have either Scottish education or an education which is a poor imitation and copy of the English product.”
 It would seem, upon closer inspection, we have always had Scottish education.
-We have always had the best of both worlds.